Chin Peng: Briggs Plan

-Baling Talks
+Baling talks, 1955

 On 24 September 1955, Chin wrote to Tunku Abdul Rahman offering to negotiate peace.
 On 17 October, talks between two government representatives and Chin Peng and another central committee of the CPM were held at Klian Intan.
-A new ‘Eight Point Program’ was introduced by the CPM to call for an end to the Emergency and a cessation of hostilities, a reform of Malaya's political system, expand democratic rights, support for world peace, and attention to other matters including education, health, welfare, and industrial production.
+A new 'Eight Point Program' was introduced by the CPM which called for an end to the Emergency and a cessation of hostilities, a reformation of Malaya's political system, expanding democratic rights, support for world peace, and attention to other matters including education, health, welfare, and industrial production.

 On 28 and 29 December 1955, the negotiations reached their peak at the small northern town of Baling in Kedah.
-Representatives from the Government were Tunku Abdul Rahman, David Marshall, the Chief Minister of Singapore, and Sir Cheng Lock Tan, the leader of the Malayan Chinese Association (MCA).
+Representatives from the Government were Tunku Abdul Rahman, David Marshall, the Chief Minister of Singapore, and Sir Tan Cheng Lock, the leader of the Malayan Chinese Association (MCA).
 The CPM was represented by Chin Peng, Chen Tian, and Abdul Rashid bin Maidin.
 The first day of the talks did not go well, as Chin wanted the CPM to be recognised as a legal party again, or for the leaders and members of the MNLA to at least be allowed to regain their freedom of movement and not face any legal persecution or imprisonment.
-Tunku Abdul Rahman rejected this request and demanded at the beginning of the meeting that the CPM fully surrender as the only way to peace, but then promised that those who surrendered would undergo a period of rehabilitation before being allowed to become free citizens again.
+Tunku Abdul Rahman rejected this request and demanded that the CPM fully surrender as the only way to peace, but promised that those who surrendered would undergo a period of rehabilitation before being allowed to become free citizens again.

 Chin again argued freedom of thought and choice must be recognised by the Malayan government if the new nation was to survive past its independence, as the people should have the right to decide which political path the nation should take rather than having that choice be decided by a select few in the government.
 Tunku Abdul Rahman rejected this as well and only promised freedom for the CPM members to join any existing political party after being cleared by the authorities.